 How to Cure Gum Disease Without a Dentist

-If you have gum disease, it’s important to do everything you can to help resolve it, including starting gum disease treatment at home.
+Whether you know you have gum disease or you think you do, there are steps you can take to resolve it.
+These steps start at home.
 Learning how to cure gum disease without a dentist can be just as important as the work that’s done in your dentist’s office.

 Causes of Gum Disease